domoritz/leaflet-locatecontrol/README.md

     markerStyle: {},
     followCircleStyle: {},  // set difference for the style of the circle around the user's location while following
     followMarkerStyle: {},
+    circlePadding: [0, 0], // padding around accuracy circle, value is passed to setBounds
     metric: true,  // use metric or imperial units
     onLocationError: function(err) {alert(err.message)},  // define an error callback function
     onLocationOutsideMapBounds:  function(context) { // called when outside map boundaries